rockstor/rockstor-doc/soho.rst

 Hard disk drives
 ----------------

 Disk drives are critical in a fileserver.
-While RockStor offers slick management and access to your data, all of it is ultimately stored inside the Hard disk drives of the system.
+While Rockstor offers slick management and access to your data, all of it is ultimately stored inside the Hard disk drives of the system.
 Most servers including the ones mentioned in :ref:`serverreqs` are compatible with standard SATA HDDs.
 Once you choose the right server based on your needs, choose appropriate HDDs for that server.

-**Note about hardware raid**: RockStor provides BTRFS based software RAID capabilities.
+**Note about hardware raid**: Rockstor provides BTRFS based software RAID capabilities.
 However, advanced servers offer hardware RAID functionality providing additional redundancy.
 Evaluate your risks and choose appropriately.